Dell-Networking/ansible-dellos-docs/source/ztd_example.rst

 ======================================================================
-Use Ansible to perform ZTD on devices running Dell EMC Networking OS10
+Use Ansible to perform ZTD on devices running Dell EMC SmartFabric OS10
 ======================================================================

-This example describes how to use Ansible to perform Zero touch deployment.It installs or upgrades a software image on a device running Dell EMC Networking OS10.
-The example playbook uses the *dellos-image-upgrade* role to upgrade or install an OS10 image on a specified switch, followed by a *dellos-copy-config* role to push configs post installation on the device.
+This example describes how to use Ansible to perform zero-touch deployment (ZTP).
+It installs or upgrades a software image on a device running Dell EMC SmartFabric OS10.

+The example playbook uses the ``dellos-image-upgrade`` role to upgrade or install a SmartFabric OS10 image on a specified switch, followed by a ``dellos-copy-config`` role to push configurations post installation on the device.

-Before using Ansible to install the software image, you must download the software image via FTP/TFTP/SCP/HTTPDS, then spe cify the path to the image in the playbook.
+Before using Ansible to install the software image, you must download the software image via FTP/TFTP/SCP/HTTPDS, then specify the path to the image in the playbook.

 Installation
 ------------

-**1**.
-Set up AWX
+**Step 1  —  Set up AWX**

 - Download AWX 4.0.0 release, make sure you have latest ansible version and Install AWX